Understanding your energy usage

 There are now a whole host of ways to gift money.
 Here we take a closer look.

-As a parent, the key decision you need to make is whether to opt for the cash or stock and shares option.
+As a parent, the key decision to make is whether to opt for the cash option, or the stocks-and-shares option.

-While money held in cash is safe – as it’s protected under the Financial Services Compensation Scheme – rates on savings are very low right now.
+While money held in cash is safe, as it’s protected under the Financial Services Compensation Scheme, rates on savings are not super competitive at present.
+Matters have not been helped by inflation running high.

-If you are looking for a super simple way to start squirrelling money away for your son or daughter, you might want to consider a children’s savings account.
+If you are searching for a super simple way to start squirreling money away for your son or daughter, you might want to consider a children’s savings account.

 Good basic accounts help children understand everyday money.

-Be aware though, this type of account is not tax-free.
-That said, children are unlikely to earn more than then personal allowance of £12,500.
+While this type of account is not tax-free, children are unlikely to earn more than the personal allowance of £12,570.

 Remember to shop around for the best rates.

-Higher rates may be available on regular saver accounts, but be sure to read the Ts and Cs.
+Higher rates may be up for grabs on regular saver accounts, but be sure to read the Ts and Cs, as these accounts often come with lots of strings attached.

 As a parent, you can buy premium bonds on behalf of your child, starting from as little as £25.
-These must be held in the parent’s name until the child turns 16.
+Your little one can hold up to £50,000 worth, but the bonds must be held in the parent’s name until the child turns 16.

-These products, from National Savings & Investments (NS&I) could make for a more ‘exciting’ present for your little one, as the bonds are entered into a monthly prize draw with the chance to win tax-free prizes from £25 to £1 million.
+These could make for a more ‘exciting’ present for your little one, as the bonds are entered into a monthly prize draw with the chance to win tax-free prizes ranging from £25 to £1million.

-While this can make them more fun, you need to be aware that premium bonds don’t pay interest.
+While this can make them more fun – plus the fact they are100% backed by HM Treasury means they are a safe option – you need to be aware that premium bonds don’t pay interest.

 Another good way to teach your little one about the value of money – and how to manage it – is with a pocket money app.
 Popular apps include GoHenry, Osper, Nimbl and Rooster Money.

-But make sure you understand how each of these works to ensure you choose the app that is right for your little treasure.
+But do your research to understand how each of these works.
+That way, you can be sure of choosing the app that is right for your little treasure.

-Finally, you might not realise this, but you can open a pension for your child.
+Finally, you might not be aware of this, but you can open – and invest into – a pension on behalf of your child.
 This will help them enjoy a wealthier retirement.

-As with a Junior ISA, this is a tax-efficient saving option, meaning there is tax relief on the contributions.
+As with a junior ISA, this is a tax-efficient savings option, meaning there is tax relief on the contributions.

 Everything you need to know about the wonderful world of car insurance.